 - “The Effect of Economic Sanctions on Companies’ Foreign Direct Investment Decisions: The Case of Sanctions against Russia” (with Elena V. McLean and Taehee Whang) (Available upon request)

-- “The Internationalization of Korean FDI” (with Randall W. Stone)
+- “Dirty Work and the Americanization of Korean Firms” (with Randall W. Stone)

 - “Predicting FDI Inflows: Exploring a Non-linear Relationship Between Peace Years, Natural Resources, and Rule of Law” (with Hye-Sung Kim )